NeuroTechX/ntx_slack_archive/devices.md

  >I might be receiving a small grant for around two thousand USD and I would like to build up an EEG system from scratch that has the spatial resolution for mental command applications.
 I am hoping for it to use dry electrodes, and wireless.
 Would OpenBCI be the best route for this?

+10/27/2017 7:26 AM

+ **jmhorschig** :

+ >sorry to chime in rather late.
+The ANT-Neuro works nice, for sure, but the best impression for dry electrodes I got so far is from <http://wearablesensing.com/>  - check them out.
+Nice guys as well.

+>
+For a standard BCI lab, brain stimulation is actually not usual., but when going for Neuroelectrics you might want to think about adding fNIRS (<http://www.artinis.com/starstim-fnirs/> - but disclaimer, I'm an Artinis employee) .
+If I were you, I'd go for that, because for BCI a second modality is a much bigger plus than brain stimulation.
+And if you want to start up with brain stimulation and have no prior experience, maybe do not go with TMS.
+It's way too challenging to get a clean signal - you make life easier by starting txCS (it's also cheaper).